Fit as a Mama Bear

 Another area I liked to skip thinking that walking for a few minutes would be enough.
 It's not.

-Grab a five-minute warm-up and make sure you do some dynamic work and mobility drills before your run.
+Grab a five-minute how to warm-up before lifting and make sure you do some dynamic work and mobility drills before your run.

 This will help the proper muscles know they should be firing and reduce discomfort and injury.